MartinPdeS/MPSPlots/docs/source/gallery/plot_mesh_2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 88-89
+GENERATED FROM PYTHON SOURCE LINES 87-88

 Showing the figure

 ..
-GENERATED FROM PYTHON SOURCE LINES 89-90
+GENERATED FROM PYTHON SOURCE LINES 88-89

 .. code-block:: python3